When a Stranger Commented on My Parenting Skills and Made Me Cry

 By this point he was done, and as we walked the quarter mile to the front of store, he kicked his Bob the Builder boots high into the air and dropped the ground screaming, “I’m autistic not rude!
 I’m autistic not rude!” over and over again.
 My other children walked behind us at a safe, nonchalant distance as I tucked the boots and prized gift under one arm and alternately dragged and carried him to the line in front.
 He sat on the floor screaming as I nudged him forward in line, talking gently and reassuring him the whole time.
 We could’ve left, but this was our life and life went on.

 As it got closer to the front I realized there was a woman at the end watching us.
 She was waiting for us.
 Oh no, not more advice!
 Or worse yet, was she going to criticize me right there in front of the whole store and my children?
 By that time, I thought we’d heard it all from everybody with their two cents.
 We paid, we finished and head held high, my screaming son and I approached her (we had to if we wanted to get to the front door).

 And she smiled.
 And she said she thought I was doing a good job.
 She said she thought I was patient and kind.
 She said I was a good mom.
 And I cried.

 And 10 years later, I’ve never forgotten her.

-The Mighty is asking its readers the following: Describe the moment someone changed the way you think about disability and/or disease.
+The Mighty is asking its readers the following: Describe the moment a stranger — or someone you don’t know very well — showed you or a loved one incredible love.
+No gesture is too small!
 If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.

-Want to end the stigma around disability?
+Want to help celebrate the human spirit?
 Like us on Facebook.

 And sign up for what we hope will be your favorite thing to read at night.